tedhchen/twitter_timeline_grab/README.md

 # Twitter timeline grab

+This code is a revision of the original forked from Fridolin Linder's github ([flinder](https://github.com/flinder)).
+It takes Twitter IDs instead of usernames.

 ## Usage

-Fill in your Twitter credentials, output file path and list of Twitter screen names in `collect.py`.
-[You can also pass user ids to the twitter collector, but then the code checking data collected in the past has to be changed to extract the latest tweet by user id not screen name]
+Fill in your Twitter credentials, output file path and list of Twitter user IDs in `collect.py`.

 Run with: